 Philippines receives more Sinovac vaccines from China

+Residents are inoculated with the Sinovac COVID-19 vaccine inside an evacuation center in Batangas Province, the Philippines on July 5, 2021.
+(Xinhua/Rouelle Umali)

+China was the first to deliver coronavirus vaccines to the Philippines.
+It donated the first batch of CoronaVac to Manila on Feb.
+28, allowing the country to kick off its vaccination drive on March 1.
+As of Thursday, China had been the biggest supplier of COVID-19 vaccines to the Philippines.

-MANILA, July 17 (Xinhua) -- China delivered an additional batch of Sinovac CoronaVac vaccines to the Philippines on Saturday morning to support the Southeast Asian country's campaign against the COVID-19 pandemic.
+MANILA, July 22 (Xinhua) -- China delivered an additional batch of Sinovac CoronaVac vaccines to the Philippines on Thursday to support the Southeast Asian country's campaign against the COVID-19 pandemic.

-The fresh shipment of CoronaVac vaccines procured by Philippine government from China's Sinovac Biotech arrived at the airport in Manila around 8:00 a.m. local time.

-According to a nationwide survey published in May, Filipinos prefer China's CoronaVac vaccine over other COVID-19 vaccines, with 39 percent of the 1,200 adult Filipinos placing it as the first choice.
+Health Secretary Francisco Duque and Carlito Galvez, the official in charge of vaccine procurement, received the fresh shipment of CoronaVac purchased from the Chinese manufacturer, which arrived before 8 a.m. local time at the airport.

+A cargo containing the Sinovac COVID-19 vaccines is seen upon arrival in Manila, the Philippines, June 17, 2021.
+(Xinhua/Rouelle Umali)

-The Philippines' Department of Health (DOH) said the country has administered more than 13.8 million doses of vaccines, with more than 3.9 million people having been fully vaccinated so far.
-The DOH aims to vaccinate up to 70 million people this year.
+The Philippines has administered more than 15.6 million doses of COVID-19 vaccines as of July 20.
+More than 5 million people have been fully vaccinated against COVID-19 so far.
+The government aims to vaccinate up to 70 million people this year.

 Photos